thompsonj/thompsonj.github.io/_posts/2020/2020-08-07-reduction-and-emergence-unity-and-plurality.markdown

 Original motivation for the interdisciplinary field of cognitive science: multiple research perspectives would be required to explain cognitive phenomena.
 Founders of cogsci were largely pluralistic in their views on explanation, but advocated for a unified research discipline, i.e. a single object of study but pluralistic methodology.

 Two, non-exhaustive types of unification:
-* Reductive unity: that all sciences should be reduced on to grant unifying theory, gained some popularity in the 60s.
+* Reductive unity: that all sciences should be reduced to one grand unifying theory, gained some popularity in the 60s.
 (Carnap 1928, Oppenheim and Putnam 1958). (_Can safely reject this at this point_)
 * Integrative coordination: Scientists from multiple fields should coordinate, gathering evidence from multiple sources but ultimately building integrated models (Neurath 1937, Potochnik 2011) (_I'm still on board with this one_)

 Problems for the received view of reduction in cognitive science: